 - 1. The following procedures are observed regarding carry over of funds. - 1.1 Principals shall be permitted to carry over all unspent funds from their decentralized budget and professional development budget allocations.
-SCC's shall be permitted to carry over all unspent funds from their operating and professional development budget allocations. - 1.2 Carry over funds shall be recorded as internally restricted accumulated surplus. - 1.3 Carry over funds shall be spent on any type of expenditures typically made through school or SCC budgets. - 1.4 Schools or SCC with deficits shall be required to utilize carry over funds to cover the deficit.
+SCC's shall be permitted to carry over all unspent funds from their operating budget and can carry forward up to 100 percent and up to 1 year's allocation and professional development budget allocations. - 1.2 Carry over funds shall be recorded as internally restricted accumulated surplus. - 1.3 Carry over funds shall be spent on any type of expenditures typically made through school or SCC budgets. - 1.4 Schools or SCC with deficits shall be required to utilize carry over funds to cover the deficit.
 Any schools or SCC's with a deficit will submit a plan to the Superintendent of Business and Operations detailing how the school or SCC will pay off their deficit.
-These plans will be forwarded to the appropriate Superintendent of Operations. - 1.5 At the end of each fiscal year Superintendents of Operations shall be provided with the fiscal results for each of their schools and SCC's as appropriate. - 1.6 Carry over funds can be accumulated up to a maximum of 100 percent of the annual school or SCC budgets. - 1.7 The Board has retained authority to approve budget allocations for a program and any unspent funds for a multiple year program will be determined at year end and may be carried forward as internally restricted surplus.
+These plans will be forwarded to the appropriate Superintendent of Operations. - 1.5 At the end of each fiscal year Superintendents of Operations shall be provided with the fiscal results for each of their schools and SCC's as appropriate. - 1.6 Carry over funds can be accumulated up to a maximum of 100 percent and up to 1 year's allocation of the annual school or SCC budgets. - 1.7 The Board has retained authority to approve budget allocations for a program and any unspent funds for a multiple year program will be determined at year end and may be carried forward as internally restricted surplus.